What is Frogwatch? Frogwatch is an integral part of the Ginninderra Catchment Group and focuses on two key priorities:

 Every week a number of frogs are accidentally imported into the ACT through fruit and vegie transport.
 They are usually tropical species that cannot survive in Canberra’s climate, nor can they be returned to their home state due to fears of spreading disease.

-If you find one of these frogs, you can contact RSPCA Wildlife—they have carers who will look after the frogs. www.rspcawildlife.org.au or 6287 8100.
+If you find one of these frogs, you can contact ACT Wildlife 0432 300 033.
+The awesome wild ife carer Dorothy and Martin will look after the frogs.

 Never touch a unfamiliar looking or injured frogs, rather pick it up with a clean plastic bag, place it in a clean container (washed out with hot water —no detergents or other chemicals).
-Add some boiled and cooled water and a few crickets and then take them to the RSPCA.
+Add some boiled and cooled water and a few crickets and keep them safe.

 Want to know more or get invoved in Frogwatch??
 Give us a ring (62783309) or send us an email (email@example.com) for more information.